Systems Admin

 PowerShell terminal showing the Invoke-IpamGpoProvisioning command executing with domain, GPO prefix, IPAM server FQDN, and delegated admin parameters, and Group Policy Management showing the IPAM DHCP, DNS, and NPS GPOs successfully created

-Step 6 – Verify Server Access Status
+Step 6 — Verify access

 IPAM Server Inventory view showing managed servers with Manageability Status set to Managed and IPAM Access Status showing Unblocked after refreshing, with the right-click context menu showing Refresh Server Access Status and Edit Server options